VirendraChavda/Marketing-Effectivenes/README.md

 ## Overview
 <p align="justify">
 Money laundering is a sophisticated financial crime where illicit funds are disguised as legitimate.
 Traditional rule-based detection methods struggle with evolving and complex laundering schemes.
-In this project, we use **network analysis** techniques to detect money laundering by identifying central and suspicious nodes (accounts) in transaction networks.
-Centrality measures like **degree**, **closeness**, and **betweenness centrality** help uncover significant nodes.
-Additionally, community detection algorithms such as the **Girvan-Newman algorithm** are employed to isolate suspicious clusters of accounts.
+In this project, we use <strong>network analysis</strong> techniques to detect money laundering by identifying central and suspicious nodes (accounts) in transaction networks.
+Centrality measures like <strong>degree</strong>, <strong>closeness</strong>, and <strong>betweenness centrality</strong> help uncover significant nodes.
+Additionally, community detection algorithms such as the <strong>Girvan-Newman algorithm</strong> are employed to isolate suspicious clusters of accounts.
 </p>

 <p align="justify">